glyh/on_pal/language/syntax.md

 };

 // Pattern matching:
-name :: string = "Corvo"; // pattern matching, the semantic is similar to that of elixir (x :: float, l = [y | rest] :: list(float)) = (9.0, [9.2, 10, 13]);
+name :: str = "Corvo"; // pattern matching, the semantic is similar to that of elixir (x :: float, l = [y | rest] :: list(float)) = (9.0, [9.2, 10, 13]);
 average = 0.5 * (x + y); // type annotation is optional
 average_works_as_well = 0.5 * (x + y) :: float; // type annotation is optional